julzaza/wildwitchherbs/_posts/2025-07-07-smoke-cleansing-folk-magic.md

 ---

-### 9. Sage (Salvia officinalis) — Mediterranean, NOT White Sage
+### 9. Garden Sage (Salvia officinalis) — Mediterranean

+**NOT White Sage**
 Common garden sage, distinct from sacred White Sage (Salvia apiana).
 Used for purification and wisdom in European folk magic.
-Grows easily in gardens.
+Grows easily in gardens, no wild harvesting concerns.

 **Folk Practice:** Bundled and dried in English cottage witchcraft for "smoking out" illness and bad luck from the home.